Describe Source Manuscripts

 </msIdentifier>

-Describing the Contents of a Manuscript
+Describe the Contents of Your Manuscript

 Here is a sample of how the first plays of BL Egerton MS 1994 would be encoded.